 Fallon is the daughter of a proud Celtic king, the sister of the legendary warrior Sorcha, and the sworn enemy of Julius Caesar.

 When Fallon was a child, Caesar’s armies invaded her homeland, and her beloved sister was killed in battle.

 Now, on the eve of her seventeenth birthday, Fallon is eager to follow in her sister’s footsteps and earn her place in the fearsome Cantii war band.
 She never gets the chance.

 Fallon is captured and sold to an elite training school for female gladiators—owned by none other than Julius Caesar.
 In a cruel twist of fate, the man who destroyed Fallon’s family might be her only hope of survival.

 Now Fallon must overcome vicious rivalries and deadly fights—in and out of the arena.
 And perhaps the most dangerous threat of all: her forbidden yet irresistible feelings for Cai, a young Roman soldier.

-Keeping it short to avoid spoilers: After Fallon gets kidnapped and sold to the Romans as a gladiator, she starts to see things aren’t as she was taught.
+Keeping it short: After Fallon gets kidnapped and sold to the Romans as a gladiator, she starts to see things aren’t as she was taught.
 She has to survive the pit while also figuring out who is sending her death threats.

 It took a minute to get into the story, especially when a character or two in the beginning barely get any development before we never see them again… which kind of made me look sideways at the book.
 It’s usually the ending that’s a bit rushed, but for me, it was the beginning that flew by and had little substance.
 It just felt like we need to give some exposition before everything gets flipped on it’s head and the execution ended up feeling lazy.